prio-data/views_pipeline/common_utils/README.md

 purple_alien_paths = ModelPath("purple_alien", validate=True)
 ```

-* `model_name`: The name of the model you are working with.
+* `model_name_or_path`: The name or path of the model you are working with.
 This will be used to locate the corresponding directories and scripts.
 * `validate`: If set to True, the class will check if the specified directories and scripts exist and raise errors if they do not.
 Defaults to True.

 ### Viewing Directories and Scripts